-Imagine that it’s 1993 again.
-Looking back just 10 years earlier, who would have thought that Clint Eastwood, the tough guy who had made a few pretty good westerns but also those movies where he would horse around with a pet orangutan named Clyde, would get up at the Academy Awards and say thank you for winning the Best Director Oscar?
-But then again, Unforgiven was not just a pretty good western – it had all the elements of a traditional genre piece but still looked like something we hadn’t seen before.
+Let’s go back to 1983 for a while.
+Who would have thought then that Clint Eastwood, the tough guy who had made a few pretty good westerns but also those movies where he horsed around with a pet orangutan named Clyde, would get up at the Academy Awards ten years later and say thank you for winning the Best Director Oscar?
+Then again, Unforgiven was not just a pretty good western – it had all the elements of a traditional genre piece but still looked like something we hadn’t seen before.

 Honor, justice and death in the Old West